“You can learn many things from children. How much patience you have, for instance.” ― Franklin P. Adams

 Along with the scheduled childhood immunisations, it is a great opportunity for your doctor to review your child’s developmental milestones.

-Below are some examples of what the majority of children can do at each age group.
+Below are some examples of what the majority of children can do in each age group.

 – Sit with support and a straight back